Arsd-code/restaurant-booking/replit.md

 ## Overview

-This is a Flask-based restaurant booking system that allows customers to view available dishes and make bookings, while providing administrators with tools to manage dishes and view bookings.
+This is a Flask-based restaurant inventory and booking system designed for admin-only operation.
+Customers call the restaurant and the admin enters bookings manually through the web interface.
+The system is specifically designed for Mandi restaurants with limited daily dish quantities.
 The application uses a simple file-based JSON storage system for data persistence.

 ## System Architecture